sharife/goldenthread-v2/site/content/productions/reorient-2023.md

 end: 2023-11-05T03:00:00.000Z
 heading: Think you know the Middle East?
 Think again!
 description: >-
-  ReOrient 2023 will celebrate the 21st anniversary of this innovative and spirited festival of short plays from or about the Middle East.
+  ReOrient 2023 will celebrate the return of our signature program, an innovative and spirited festival of short plays from or about the Middle East.
   A dizzying line-up of 6 short plays selected from 113 submissions, the six short plays are diverse in content and style, highlighting the multiplicity of Middle Eastern perspectives and identities.
-An evening of short plays showcasing diverse aesthetics and perspectives from or about the Middle East.

   “Humanity is at the core of ReOrient. **If theatre is community, it starts here.** If the goal of theatre is to expand our viewpoint, to enrich our knowledge, and to embrace empathy, then ReOrient hugely succeeds.” *—Stark Insider*